Social Has Gone Global

 One of the best things about Twitter is that it’s very easy to respond to users who have questions or feedback.
 When a user tags you in their tweet, that “mention” automatically appears in your notifications, allowing you to navigate directly to their tweet to compose a reply.
 Whether it’s a prospective patient with a question about your practice, a patient with a glowing testimonial (worth a retweet!), or a patient with less-than-stellar feedback, replying to users and ensuring they feel seen and heard is vital.
 Like Instagram, Twitter also has a DM feature for users who may want to send queries more privately.

 It takes a lot of hard work to build a Twitter following.
 Keep in mind, it’s best to either fully commit to Twitter or not have an account at all.
-If you do decide to give up on Twitter, be sure to go through the steps of fully deleting your account.
+If you do decide to quit using Twitter, be sure to go through the steps of fully deleting your account.
 Abandoned accounts are an eyesore, and your inactive account may confuse potential patients and drive them away.

 So Many Platforms, So Little Time

-Now that we’ve explored differences between the biggest players in the social networking game and discussed how physicians can use each platform to its maximum potential, let’s make one thing clear: we are not encouraging you to use every single social media platform available to you.
+Now that we’ve explored the primary differences between social media platforms and discussed how physicians can use each one to its maximum potential, let’s make one thing clear: we are not encouraging you to use all the social media platforms available to you.
 In fact, you shouldn’t!

 Briefly, here are six guidelines to follow when embarking on your medical practice’s social media journey, or when reconsidering your marketing strategy:

 - Pick the right channels.
-Start with just one or two platforms; consider your audience, your goals, and the differences between each that we discussed above.
+Start with just one or two platforms; consider your audience, your goals, and the differences between social media platforms.
 If your practice is already traversing the social media realm, select as many as you can realistically handle.

 - Identify your goals: grow followers, create brand recognition, hire staff, attract more patients.